duracellko/azure-pipelines-agent-deployment/docs/Deploy_build_agent.md

 # Deploy build agent

 Now the build agent VM image is built and stored in Azure Storage.
-The last step is to deploy the agent into Azure DevOps Release Pipeline.
+The last step is to deploy the agent using Azure DevOps Release Pipeline.

 1. From menu select **Pipelines** then **Releases**.
 2. Click **New release pipeline**.